 Lined curtains are vital to creating a thermal insulation barrier at the window.
 When drapes are professionally fitted it's these lined drapes that help reduce heat loss by 40-60%.

 So, it makes sense to have a quality lining behind your curtain fabric.
-With a variety of products including block out, triple weave, silicone and interlining there is something for every situation, see our blog on lining here.
+With a variety of products including block out, triple weave, silicone and interlining there is something for every situation, read more in depth about linings here or for blog posts related to lining visit our articles:

 Curtain Header Styles